-College of the Redwoods is also committed to making reasonable accommodations for qualified students with disabilities.
+College of the Redwoods is committed to making reasonable accommodations for qualified students with disabilities.
 If you have a disability or believe you might benefit from disability-related services and accommodations, please contact your instructor or Disability Services and Programs for Students (DSPS).
 Students may make requests for alternative media by contacting DSPS based on their campus location:

-- Eureka: 707-476-4280, student services building, 1st floor - Del Norte: 707-465-2324, main building near library - Klamath-Trinity: 530-625-4821 Ext 103
+• Eureka: 707-476-4280, student services building, 1st floor

+- Del Norte: 707-465-2324, main building near library - Klamath-Trinity: 530-625-4821 Ext 103

-During COVID19, approved accommodations for distance education classes will be emailed to the instructor by DSPS.
-In the case of face to face instruction, please present your written accommodation request to your instructor at least one week before the first test so that necessary arrangements can be made.
-Last-minute arrangements or post-test adjustments cannot usually be accommodated.
+If you are taking online classes DSPS will email approved accommodations for distance education classes to your instructor.
+In the case of face-to-face instruction, please present your written accommodation request to your instructor at least one week before the needed accommodation so that necessary arrangements can be made.
+Last minute arrangements or post-test adjustments usually cannot be accommodated.